Why should I choose Purdue?

 You can complete the doctorate degree in 3-7 years.
-How quickly you complete your degree depends on you, we have no “set time limits” on your online studies.
+The time span to completing your degree depends on you.
 We will be glad to advise and keep you on track to meet your goals.

 Do students in the program work full-time?
 How manageable is it to juggle family, career, and education?

-This program is designed for the full-time working professional student.
-The majority of students enrolled in the program are full-time employees and full-time students.
+This program is designed for full-time working professional student.
+The majority of students enrolled in the program are full-time employees and part-time students.
 We realize that professional students juggle many responsibilities.
 Our program allows students flexibility in registering for courses.
-Currently, we have students attending full-time; students taking a mixture of one or two courses; and students that fluctuate between full-time and part-time depending on their schedules.

-No, the GRE or GMAT are not required.
-The Admission Committee reviews all other admission materials submitted to determine an admission decision.
+No, the GRE or GMAT exams are not required.
+The Admissions Committee reviews all other admission materials submitted to determine an admission decision.
 Please review the admission requirements before submitting your application.

 Can I transfer any credits into the degree?

 Transfer Course Credits (limited to a maximum of 12 hours)

 Credits submitted for transfer must meet the following requirements of the Graduate School transfer policy:

 - Completed with grades B or better from an accredited institution

 - Not used toward the requirements of another degree program